sass/sass/doc-src/SASS_CHANGELOG.md

 * Table of contents
 {:toc}

+## 3.3.9 (Unreleased)

+* Defining a function named "and", "or", or "not" is now an error at definition-time.
+This isn't considered a backwards-incompatible change because although these functions could be defined previously, they could never be successfully invoked.

 ## 3.3.8 (20 May 2014)

 * When a use of `@at-root` doesn't add any new rules, it will no longer split